An7ar35/ctune/README.md

 **Disclaimer: I've writen this software primarily for myself so temper your support-level expectations accordingly.**

-If you open a bug ticket please include the following to help diagnose the source of the issue raised:
+That being said, if you open a bug ticket please include the following to help diagnose the source of the issue raised:

 1. Basic information:
     1. **(UI bugs)** Terminal/Shell used if it's a UI bug (e.g.: Konsole 21.04 using BASH 5.1.8)